 - prioritise tasks, problem solve, and manage your time

 - improve communication skills so that stressful situations can be better resolved – learn to be more assertive without feeling fearful or guilty, learn to say no, and ask for help when needed

 - learn to assess stressful situations differently and change the way you think about or react to stressful situations.

 How we can help

 - become a healthier and happier person through learning how to manage your stress more effectively

-- learn the difference between good and bad stress – how ongoing stress contributes to significant physical and mental health problems
+- learn the difference between good and bad stress – how ongoing stress contributes to significant problems

 - identify your stressors, and learn to recognise the signs of stress

 - learn to problem solve, prioritise tasks and set realistic goals